Targeting the Toughest Diseases:

 Targeting Duchenne Muscular Dystrophy

 John Killian’s son was diagnosed with Duchenne muscular dystrophy (DMD) as a toddler.
 Until recently, children with DMD were not expected to live beyond their teens.
 The disease weakens the body's muscles and cognitive functions, which can lead to premature death.
 John’s son is now college-bound, thanks to the help of medical advancements that target the symptoms of the disease.
-Geneticist Dr. Alison McVie-Wylie and the research team at Vertex hope to move past only treating the symptoms of DMD by addressing the disease at its root cause.
+Geneticist Dr. Alison McVie-Wylie and our research team hope to move past only treating the symptoms of DMD by addressing the disease at its root cause.